jpegzilla/starter-guide/readme.md

 ### introduction

-this guide is not a comprehensive list, nor is it a full course in web development. it's simply a starting point &mdash; it will point you to a list of resources that you should take advantage of. this will supplement your independent learning, hopefully allowing you to learn new techniques and technologies more quickly.
+again, this guide is not a comprehensive list, nor is it a full course in web development. it will point you to a list of resources that you should take advantage of. this will supplement your independent learning, hopefully allowing you to learn new techniques and technologies more quickly.

+**important:** if you don't understand a term, or don't understand how to do something in this guide, look it up!! there are tutorials for things even as simple as installing software. don't sit in the dark, look for the information! it is out there!

 this guide is aimed primarily at windows users, because that's what I'm most familiar with.